r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 ## RESOURCE SCRIPTS IN AutoRunScript
 <blockquote>This next example demonstrates how we can auto-run our resource script automatically at session creation with the help of @darkoperator 'post/multi/gather/multi_command.rb' and msfconsole 'AutoRunScript' handler flag, for this to work we need to define a global variable (setg RESOURCE /root/gather.rc) to call our resource script at session creation.</blockquote>

-Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **gather.rc**
+Open your text editor and copy/past the follow metasploit commands to it, save file and name it as: **gather.rc**
 ```
    sysinfo
    getuid